fossillogic/fossil-sanity/README.md

 ---

 This example shows how to integrate input validation and logging with `fossil_sanity` in a typical C application.
-The functions `fossil_sanity_in_get_*` handle user input securely, while `fossil_sanity_out_log` ensures proper output and error tracking.
+The functions `fossil_sanity_validate_get_*` handle user input securely, while `fossil_sanity_out_log` ensures proper output and error tracking.

 ## **Configure Build Options**